 Why should you be worried about bad bots?

-- Damaging your search engine optimization (SEO) rankings by watering down the quality of your website, making it harder for customers and other individuals from finding your content
+Harming your search engine optimization (SEO) rankings by diluting the quality of your content.

-Keep in mind that this list is by no means complete; bots can damage your brand in even more ways.
-Now that you have a better idea of some of the ways bad bots can hurt your business, let's zero in on some of the more common bots you need to be aware of.
+This list is not exhaustive, as bots can harm your brand in various other ways.
+Now that you have a clearer understanding of the potential damage caused by bad bots, let's focus on the types of bots you should be aware of.

 Which bad bots should you be concerned about?